benhoverter/modular-wordpress-plugin-boilerplate_PLUGIN/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**This project is now mothballed in favor of the new Modular WP Plugin Starter.**
-**Please visit https://github.com/benhoverter/modular-wp-plugin-starter for more info.**

 This was a revision of the WordPress Plugin Boilerplate, intended to improve separation of concerns.